 For the new year, Webbula is launching a series of blog posts about email marketing metrics.
 We have a variety of esteemed authors from the email industry lined up to participate and are excited to have Jeanne Jennings, from Email Optimization Shop and Only Influencers, to start us off.

-Watch the information discussion about this post here.
+Watch the informal discussion about this post here.

 If you are an email marketer, you’re likely familiar with the open and click-through rate metrics.
 But how about open reach and click reach?